 Evidently, this kind of gesture wasn’t as common as I had thought.

-In the time that I was there, several people ordered coffee, but it wasn’t clear whether my donation was ever put to use.
-Perhaps I just made the process of buying coffee more complicated for the cashier.
-What happens if someone’s order is less than five dollars?
+I watched as several people ordered coffee, but it wasn’t clear whether my donation was ever put to use.
+Maybe my good deed only made things more complicated for the cashier.
+I mean, what happens if someone’s order is less than five dollars?
 Does that person get the change back or should the remainder be applied to the next person’s purchase?
 And what happens if someone’s order is more than five dollars?
 Can the register transact two separate payments easily?

-My lesson here isn’t to stop giving, but to instead inquire about the best ways to give in the future.
-(You would have thought I had already learned this lesson from a previous experience.)
-Perhaps a gift card would be better.
+My lesson here isn’t to stop giving, but to instead to inquire first about the best ways to give in the future.
+(I learned a similar lesson from a previous experience.)